 What began in 1964 with only a handful of dedicated editors who recognized the importance of communication and the need for an organization to assist postal union editors, has grown into a nationwide network of union communicators which has become a valuable asset to the American Postal Workers Union.

 In 1971, the UFPC Postal Press Association (as it was then named) merged with the National Postal Union Press Association to form the APWU National Postal Press Association.
-Today, with a publication membership of nearly 300 local, state, national, auxiliary and retiree publications, the PPA is one of the largest and most respected labor media organizations in the United States.
+Today, with a publication membership of over 200 local, state, national, auxiliary and retiree publications, the PPA is one of the largest and most respected labor media organizations in the United States.

 One of the reasons for the success of the PPA is that it has remained a nonpartisan educational organization, which means that the PPA as an organization does not get involved in the internal political process or the policy-making procedure of the APWU.
 Press associations prior to 1964 were unsuccessful because they forgot their original purpose of education and assistance for union communicators and instead got involved with internal union politics.
 As a result, at the 1964 national convention it was not an easy task to establish a new PPA.
 Many delegates were concerned that if a press association were established, it would once again turn into a political organization.